WalletScrutiny/WalletScrutinyCom/_hardware/jaxxicecube.md

 > Hi there.
 We spent the last few years focused on infrastructure.
 Stay tuned for some exciting announcements in 2022.

-Without a concrete release date and information about this project, this project will retain its last known status.
+Without a concrete release date and information about this project, this project is determined as **vaporware**.